Finished the trio.

 Another winner?
 Yes.
 Yes, it is.

-And it nets impressively similar results as full-frame.
-Here are shot taken at two rehearsals.
+And it nets impressively similar results as full-frame (Full frame to APS-C lens comparison at this post.).
+Here are shots taken at two chorus rehearsals.
 This one with the 56mm/APS-C:

 This one with the 85mm/Full-Frame: